otagomohio/2019-06-11_GBS_EE/sessions/bashgenomics.md

 The *.fa* extension denotes the fasta format.

+The [Zhang Lab](https://zhanglab.ccmb.med.umich.edu/FASTA/) has a good description of the fasta format:
-The fasta format is a text-based format for representing either nucleotide sequences or peptide sequences, in which base pairs or amino acids are represented using single-letter codes.
+"The fasta format is a text-based format for representing either nucleotide sequences or peptide sequences, in which base pairs or amino acids are represented using single-letter codes.
 A sequence in FASTA format begins with a single-line description, followed by lines of sequence data.
-The description line is distinguished from the sequence data by a greater-than (">") symbol in the first column.
-[Source](https://zhanglab.ccmb.med.umich.edu/FASTA/)
+The description line is distinguished from the sequence data by a greater-than (">") symbol in the first column."

 ```
 >CHROM 1